 Batch Jobs: Long Running computations

 If a program has to run for a few hours or more, it should be prepared as a batch job and submitted to a cluster queue.
-This is the only feasible, efficient way that a relatively large number of users in the campus can share a large computing resource like the ACF cluster.
+This is the only feasible, efficient way that a relatively large number of users in the campus can share a large computing resource like the HPC cluster.

 Here is the gist of it: